“Elegant mountain-top lodge on the edge of Addo National Park, with affordable malaria-free game viewing for families and romantics alike”

 Family friendly accommodation:

-The Family Suite can accommodate 6-8 adults and 2 babies, with a double bedroom, 2 bunk rooms, 2 bathrooms, a lounge, space for extra beds and baby cots, and its own pool and garden.
+The Poolside Superior Suites can be turned into a Family Suite with its interconnecting door, accommodating 4-6 family members.
+Each suite has a double bedroom with ensuite, 1 single bedroom, 1 bathrooms, a lounge, space for extra beds and baby cots, and its own pool and garden.
 Smaller families can book Superior Suite 3, which has a double/twin bedroom and a single room.
 Rollaway beds and baby cots can be added to any of the suites, and all have bathtubs.

 Babysitting is available on request.
 Alternatively, staff can set up a dinner table on your suite’s veranda if you want to keep an eye on the kids while you eat.